 Can’t I just line up?

 No, as of right now there is no standby line.
 The virtual queue is the only way to get on the ride.

 Disney has not made any announcements on how long this will last, but so far it has been happening since opening day.
-There is no word on when it will end, but it seems likely they will keep it through the end of the year due to the crowded nature of the Christmas holidays.
+There is no word on when it will end, but it seems likely they will keep it around for at least another year, or until they figure out how they are going to revamp the system.

 Can I get on the virtual queue from home/my hotel?

 Yes.
 As long as you have a park ticket and a park pass reservation you can attempt to join the virtual queue from your hotel room, the lobby, at breakfast, or wherever you happen to be.